top of page

 Before You Begin Composting Chicken Litter

-Did you know that chicken litter is too strong to be used directly on your garden in raw form?
+Did you know chicken litter is too strong to be used directly on your garden in raw form?
 If chicken litter is used without composting it first, it could damage roots, possibly kill plants, and may contain bacteria and pathogens that are harmful to humans, such as salmonella and E. coli.

 The good news is that once chicken litter is composted, it turns into what backyard chicken owner’s and gardeners refer to as “black gold”.